Senior Staff Attorney for Vocational Rehabilitation

 Joining NDRN in December 2009, Amy Scherer provides training and technical assistance to the P&A network on issues related to Vocational Rehabilitation and the Client Assistance Program.
 She is a member of NDRN’s employment team which focuses on a variety of issues related to helping individuals with disabilities achieve competitive wages and integrated jobs in the community.
 Prior to arriving at NDRN, Amy worked for seven years at a vocational training facility for individuals with a variety of disabilities in Atlanta, Georgia.
 She worked primarily with VR clients as both a case manager and as a certified vocational evaluator.
 Amy earned a B.A. in Psychology from Furman University, an M.S. in Rehabilitation Counseling/Vocational Evaluation from Auburn University, and a J.D. from the St. Louis University School of Law.

-Amy happens to be wheelchair user which has contributed to her strong interest in the areas of vocational rehabilitation and employment law.
+Amy happens to be a wheelchair user which has contributed to her strong interest in the areas of vocational rehabilitation and employment law.
 She wholeheartedly believes that all people with disabilities are capable of working in the community.
 The keys are appropriate job matches as well as the effective implementation of reasonable accommodations.